snakajima/videoshader/README.md

 ```
 ## License

-All code is licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php) for free, but I would really appreciate if you could purchase [VideoShader Composer](https://itunes.apple.com/us/app/videoshader-composer/id764918337?mt=8), which allows you to interactively create and edit video pipelines (in VSScript).
+All code is licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php) for free.
+I, however, would really appreciate if you could purchase [VideoShader Composer](https://itunes.apple.com/us/app/videoshader-composer/id764918337?mt=8), which allows you to interactively create and edit video pipelines (in VSScript).